What is the Difference Between a DUI and DWI in Florida?

 Have You Been Charged with a DUI in Jacksonville?

 At Lockett Law, our Jacksonville DUI defense attorneys are ready to fight aggressively for you after a DUI arrest.
 We know that a DUI conviction can follow you throughout your life and we work tirelessly to keep these charges off of your driving record.
 Without a lawyer on your side, you could face the loss of your driver’s license, increased insurance premiums, and more.
 Yet, there are ways you can fight these serious charges and win!
-Call us today at (904) 667-0671 or fill out our confidential contact form.
+Call us today at (904) 667-0671 or simply contact us online by filling out our confidential contact form.
 We can help you fight DUI charges and protect your future.